mhindery/mh-structlog/README.md

 getLogger().info('hey')
 ```

-To silence named loggers specifically (instead of setting the log level globally it can be done per named logger):
+To silence specific named loggers specifically (instead of setting the log level globally, it can be done per named logger):

 ```python
 from mh_structlog import *